 Would’ve you ever guessed that there was an influencer even before Instagram?

-Lipan Point is another beautiful viewpoint you can enjoy if you’re planning to explore the Grand Canyon in one day.
+Lipan Point is another beautiful viewpoint you can enjoy if you’re planning to spend a long day in Grand Canyon National Park.

-Located half a mile North on the main scenic drive, it’s the starting point of a few very interesting hikes.
+Located half a mile (about 1 km) north on the main scenic drive, it’s the starting point of a few very interesting hikes.

 A few steps away from the parking lot you’ll find the entrance to the Tanner Trail.

-This mile long trail is a great Grand Canyon hike.
+This mile long trail (1.6 km) is a great Grand Canyon hike.
 It overlooks the Seventyfive Mile Creek and the Escalante butte!

 The Tanner Trail hike will take a minimum of 5 hours.
 Maybe more, if you’re planning to spend one day at the Grand Canyon in the summertime.